ietf-wg-asdf/SDF/sdf.md

 payload of the SDF format.

 A SDF definition file contains a single JSON map (JSON object).
-This object has three sections: the information block, the namespaces section, and the definitions section.
+This object has three blocks: the information block, the namespaces block, and the definitions block.

 ## Information block